sagemath/trac_to_gh/Issue 1768.md

 # Issue 1768: get emails from any trac change on a certain component

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1768

 Original creator: rlm